xvvvyz/radio/README.md

 ## License

-This project is licensed under the MIT License&mdash;see [LICENSE.txt](LICENSE.txt) for details.
+This project is licensed under the MIT License&mdash;see [LICENSE](LICENSE) for details.